jimuhh/LDAF-Content/indian-creek-service-group.md

 ####  Campgrounds and RV area

+Be aware you’re in a forest and use caution.
+You might run across poisonous snakes, alligators, raccoons, black bears, snapping turtles and other animals that could potentially harm you if they feel threatened.
+- Registered visitors are responsible for all visitors at their site.
 - Keep campsites clean and orderly.
 No littering, including cigarette butts.
 Dispose litter in dumpsters centrally located on Azalea Trail.
 - Dispose of sewerage and water from RV or camper at one of the 2 dump stations.
-Don’t dispose other waste in dump station. eep pets on leash to ensure the safety of other pets and visitors.
+Don’t dispose other waste in dump station.
-Be aware you’re in a forest and use caution.
-You might run across poisonous snakes, alligators, raccoons, black bears, snapping turtles and other animals that could potentially harm you if they feel threatened.
-Don’t bring or use chainsaws and don’t burn pallets.
+- Don’t bring or use chainsaws and don’t burn pallets.
 You can easily find firewood throughout the site.
-No metal detectors.
-No fireworks.
-Registered visitors are responsible for all visitors at their site.